cubeapm/docs/docs/Installation/01_install/4_kubernetes.md

 # Kubernetes

-Cube can be deployed on Kubernetes using the official Helm charts.
+CubeAPM can be deployed on Kubernetes using the official Helm charts.

 ```shell
 helm repo add cubeapm https://charts.cubeapm.com